awsdocs/aws-net-developer-guide/doc_source/how-to-spot-instances.md

     }
 ```

 The method returns information about the Spot Instance request such as the instance ID, it's state, and the status code\.
-You can see the status codes for Spot Instance requests in the [EC2 user guide for Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-bid-status.html#spot-instance-bid-status-understand) or the [EC2 user guide for Windows](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/spot-bid-status.html#spot-instance-bid-status-understand)\.
+You can see the status codes for Spot Instance requests in the [Amazon EC2 User Guide for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-bid-status.html#spot-instance-bid-status-understand) or the [Amazon EC2 User Guide for Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/spot-bid-status.html#spot-instance-bid-status-understand)\.

 ## Clean up your Spot Instance requests<a name="tutor-spot-net-clean-up-request"></a>